Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Historical Interpretation

 \begin{quote} ``Essentially, the price difference between the spot and the futures prices vanishes at the maturity date.
 However, after the exchanges began to regard the delivery of imported rice, the price difference between the spot and futures prices did not fall with the maturity date.
 The futures market showed hardly any relationship with the spot market because the rice futures market was strongly dependent on the price of rice from Taiwan and Korea.
 The function of the exchange is thus disrupted.''\footnote{See \citet[pp.300--301]{kawai1921loe}.} \end{quote}

-Regarding the policy summarized above, he thus conceded that it was not functional.
+Thus, regarding the policy summarized above, Kawai conceded that it was not functional.
 In addition, between 1918 and 1921 the Ministry of Agriculture and Commerce often forced the exchanges to extend the variety of rice deliverable and to change the standard rice in the rice futures exchanges; as a result, the market efficiency fell markedly.
-In fact, the Tokyo Asahi Shimbun reported that these changes to the transaction rules greatly enlarged the price difference between the spot and the futures prices after 1918 (see \citet{asahi1920rrp}).
-That is, the reduction in market efficiency occurred in the 1910s and early 1920s because the Ministry of Agriculture and Commerce forced the exchanges to amend the transaction rules frequently.
-This was especially true from 1918 to 1921, when the Ministry of Agriculture and Commerce intervened in the rice futures exchanges at very short intervals.
+In fact, the Tokyo Asahi Shimbun reported that these changes to the transaction rules greatly enlarged the price difference between the spot and futures prices after 1918 (see \citet{asahi1920rrp}).
+In other words, a reduction in market efficiency occurred in the 1910s and early 1920s because the Ministry of Agriculture and Commerce forced the exchanges to amend the transaction rules frequently.
+This was especially true from 1918 to 1921, when the Ministry of Agriculture and Commerce intervened in the rice futures exchanges frequently.

-The Rice Law, based on the lessons and reflections from {\it kome-soudou} (the Rice Riots) in 1918, was established in 1921.
+The Rice Law, based on lessons and reflections from the Rice Riots in 1918, was established in 1921.
 The Rice Law permitted the government to buy and sell physical rice directly to adjust the supply-demand balance as well as rice prices.
-When the Great Kanto Earthquake occurred in Tokyo in September 1923, the Japanese government announced the purchase of 1.35 million {\it koku}, 2.4\% of the 1922 domestic production of 55.18 million {\it koku}, to be sold to earthquake victims.
+When the Great Kanto Earthquake occurred in Tokyo in September 1923, the Japanese government announced the purchase of 1.35 million {\it koku}, or 2.45\% of domestic production in 1922 of 55.18 million {\it koku}, to be sold to earthquake victims.
 While the amount actually purchased was 0.59 million {\it koku}, the government strongly affected prices in the rice exchanges by announcing the direct purchase of such a large volume (see \citet[p.164]{maf1959haf}).